 Lisa tells Bart that toilet water swirls in the opposite direction in the Southern Hemisphere.
 Determined to find out if this is true, Bart makes a collect call to Australia.
 When the father of the boy he called finds out about the charges, it sparks an international incident.
 The Simpsons must travel to Australia to repair relations with the United States.
-Written by

 Did You Know?